paregorios/paregorios.2018/posts/2018/04/hosting_quest.md

 .. type: text
 -->

-I'm current hosting *paregorios.org* via GitHub pages, but I'm looking for an alternative because there are features I need that GitHub doesn't provide.
+I'm currently hosting *paregorios.org* via GitHub pages, but I'm looking for an alternative because there are features I need that GitHub doesn't provide.
 Here, I think, is a description of my ideal solution:

  - Apache web server with ability to use ```.htaccess``` files (because I want to be able to issue HTTP redirects)
  - SSL with Let's Encrypt